Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 – The quote-to-invoice flow is fast.
 You can convert an approved quote to a job and then to an invoice with two taps.

-- Automatic payment reminders are included, which quietly solves one of the most annoying parts of solo contracting.
+– Automatic payment reminders are included.
+This quietly solves one of the most annoying parts of solo contracting.

-- The client hub lets customers approve quotes and pay online without you chasing them.
+– The client hub lets customers approve quotes and pay online.
+You don’t have to chase them down.

 What to watch:

-- Jobber’s marketing features on higher plans are not relevant to you yet.
+– Jobber’s marketing features on higher plans don’t apply to you yet.
 Ignore them.

-Best for: Handymen, solo plumbers, and solo electricians doing 5–15 jobs per week who want a professional, branded experience and don’t mind paying a flat monthly fee.
+Best for: Handymen, solo plumbers, and solo electricians doing 5–15 jobs per week.
+Choose this if you want a professional, branded experience and don’t mind a flat monthly fee.

 Housecall Pro Basic — ~$79/month (as of 2026)